 Soracom Service Announcements at Discovery Online 2020

-Every July, we hold our annual user conference in Tokyo, bringing together over 3,500 IoT developers, founders, executives and product owners for a full day of keynotes, technical sessions, and cutting-edge IoT use cases from around the world.
+Every July, we hold our annual user conference in Tokyo, bringing together over 3,500 IoT developers, founders, executives, and product owners for a full day of keynotes, technical sessions, and cutting-edge IoT use cases from around the world.

 This is also the day that we reserve for major news about the business and significant product announcements.
 This year, for the first time, we moved the conference to a fully-digital experience.
 While we missed the opportunity to see so many of our customers and partners face to face, we didn’t miss the opportunity to announce the launch of a number of new platform services that aim to support the ever-expanding IoT ecosystem.

 You can find detailed descriptions of each of those in the blog posts linked below.
-In every case, our development approach works backwards from customer input and requirements.
+In every case, our development approach works backward from customer input and requirements.
 As our customer base grows and as early deployments scale up toward millions of devices, there’s no better source to identify the real needs of IoT developers around the world, at every stage of development.

 Here, I’ll aim to provide a high-level view of how this news fits with our overall platform and how these new services support the needs of both our customers and our larger IoT ecosystem.